alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 );
 ```

-Ok, this is still a complex pipeline, and we'll be working on this, but it now
+This is still a complex pipeline, but compared to the original array example
-becomes significantly easier to look at and differentiate operators from field
-names, etc.
+it is now much easier to infer the context of each pipeline component.
+Operators
+are clearly differentiated from field names, and this typing can enable code
+editors and tooling to better assist the developer.

 To run an aggregation pipeline, you can pass a `Pipeline` instance to any method
 that can receive an aggregation pipeline, such as `Collection::aggregate` or